liangxianzhe/creator/README.md

 change is localized to only one node, the cost can be ignored as long as the create function is simple.

-If needed, an optional `List<Object?> args` can be set to ask the framework to find an existing creator with the same `args` in the graph.
+If needed, an optional `List<Object?> args` can be set to ask the library to find an existing creator with the same `args` in the graph.
 Now when number changes, the graph won't change: